Keith Barker: Cricket

 Barker continued to play for Enfield, where he was spotted by former England coach David Lloyd, whose son plays for Accrington.
 On Lloyd's recommendation he was watched by Warwickshire second team coach Keith Piper, and subsequently offered a trial.
 In August 2008 he was signed on a contract until 2010, after impressing in the second team.

 On 19 April 2009 Barker made his List A debut for Warwickshire against Somerset at Edgbaston.
 Batting at number 8, he made 28 runs before being bowled by Peter Trego.
 He then took the wicket of James Hildreth, finishing with figures of 1-47 as Warwickshire lost by 8 wickets.
 In 2012, he formed an unexpectedly potent opening attack with Chris Wright that played a key part in Warwickshire winning the County Championship with a game to spare.
 Barker is eligible for England and the West Indies, as his father was born in Barbados.

 On 26 September 2018, Barker signed for Hampshire on a two-year deal from 2019 onwards, taking 37 Championship wickets in his first season, before extending his contract further on 15 January 2020.
 In August 2020, in the opening round of fixtures in the 2020 Bob Willis Trophy, Barker took his 400th first-class wicket.

+Barker rejoined Warwickshire for the 2026 season.
+He announced his retirement from professional cricket on 18 August 2026, ending his career having taken 544 wickets and scored 5,554 runs in first class matches.